-Vocal’s V.150.1 Gateway is a standards based implementation that incorporates reliable and efficient transport of any type of modem signal across IP network by using Simple Packet Relay Protocol (SPRT).
-This solution supports modem over IP (MoIP) operation in Voice Band Data (VBD) and the Modem Relay (MR) mode.
+VOCAL’s V.150.1 Gateway is a standards-based implementation that incorporates reliable and efficient transport of any type of modem signal across IP networks by using Simple Packet Relay Protocol (SPRT).
+This solution supports modem over IP (MoIP) operation in Voice Band Data (VBD) and Modem Relay (MR) mode.
 The V.150.1 Gateway provides a solution to link legacy STE secure phones to modern VoIP networks.

 - Supported data modulations include V.34, V.32, V.32bis, V.22bis, V.22, V.21, V.23, V.90, V.91 and V.92 modem standards as well as standard fax modulations.

 - Eliminates extra trunking by converging data, voice, and fax.

 - Interconnection of multiple communications networks, such as wireless, wired PSTN, and IP networks, is an important capability for the defense system.

 - Standard for enabling the use of secure telephones over IP networks.
 The newest generation of SCIP-over-IP telephones (vIPer, voip STE) use IP relay techniques, eliminating the carrier layer.